TheRavehorn/mac_changer/README.md

-# MAC Address Changer
+# Linux MAC Address Changer
-A simple MAC address changer by Ravehorn.
+A simple Linux MAC address changer by Ravehorn.
+Written in Python 3.